 Finding funding and an advisor

-In a typical year, we have more than 100 applicants to the program and while we admit all who meet our criteria, we can only offer funding to less than 10 in most years.
+In a typical year, we have more than 100 applicants to the program.
+We admit the top students (usually around 20-25) who meet our admission criteria including consideration of advisor interest and possibility of assistantship support.
+International students are generally only admitted once an advisor and funding source are identified.
+We can only offer funding to less than 10 in most years.

 Funding decisions are made directly by faculty and scientists with grants, based on our admission committee recommendation, but the investigator has final say on who to fund.
 So start early, even before applying, to directly contact and meet with faculty whose research interests you and ask about advising and funding.